legendarycode3/library-management-smart-contract/README.md

 ## Usage
 ### Building the Project (Using Remix IDE):
 1. Copy the core smart contract file code `LibraryManagement.sol`  to Remix IDE (a browser based IDE, for quick prototyping).
-2. Create a new file for the project
+2. Create a new file for the project  on your Remix IDE and paste , to learn and build along faster.

 ## 📋Contract Details